komalgill0310/travel_journal/README.md

 2. **[Vite](https://vitejs.dev/)**
    A fast, opinionated web dev build tool that aims to provide a smoother development experience.

-Feel free to explore each of these technologies to gain a deeper understanding of Digital Business Card's robust foundation.
+Feel free to explore each of these technologies to gain a deeper understanding of Travel Journal's robust foundation.

 # Author